sonupachauri/sql/leetcode_2nd_heighest_salary.md

 +---------------------+

 select ifnull((
-select salary from Employee order by salary desc limit 1,1), null) as  SecondHighestSalary;
+select distinct salary from Employee order by salary desc limit 1,1), null) as  SecondHighestSalary;

 select ifnull(
 (select x.salary from
-  (select salary, row_number() over(order by salary desc) as rn from Employee) x where x.rn = 2),null) as SecondHighestSalary
+  (select  salary, dense_rank() over(partition by salary order by salary desc) as rn from Employee) x where x.rn = 2),null) as SecondHighestSalary

 SELECT
   (